kiamco/payme-backend/README.md

 # Stretch

-  - [ ] it will be cool if we can convert XLM to different currencies.
+  - [ ] it will be cool if we can convert XLM to different types of currencies ie: dollar, peso, or something.

 # Endpoints